GoogleCloudPlatform/jetty-runtime/tests/README.md

 Local Testing
 =====

-From the `jetty-runtime/tests` directory:
+Tests can be run independently of the of the build for the entire project from the `jetty-runtime/tests` directory.
+When running tests from `jetty-runtime/tests` users are required to define what image they would like to run the tests against as, unlike building the project from the root directory, the test directory has no means by which to determine the image on it's own.

 ```
 > mvn install -Djetty.test.image={repository}:{tag}
 ```

-The tests activated under this profile will make use of the locally installed image and tag referenced in the `jetty.test.image` property.
 The spotify `docker-maven-plugin` is used to build the test docker container and the `io.fabric8` docker plugin is used to manage the integration test lifecycle.
 Local tests may have a smaller scope as they are not intended to the complete Google Flexible environment.
 Local testing is intended to test and validate configuration of Jetty and basic environment.

 Remote Testing
 =====